Frequently Asked Questions about Form 1098-T

 Maybe.
 Some, but not all, foreign students will receive Form 1042-S (Foreign Person's US Source Income Subject to Withholding).
-The two largest groups of foreign visitors who receive Form 1042-S include students who received (non-UGS) scholarships or fellowships in excess of their qualified tuition for at least one academic term, and UC employees who received tax treaty benefits in their paychecks during the year.
+The two largest groups of foreign visitors who receive Form 1042-S include students who received (non-UGS) scholarships or fellowships in excess of their qualified tuition and standard book allowance for at least one academic term, and UC employees who received tax treaty benefits in their paychecks during the year.

-All UC employees will also receive Form W-2, Wage and Tax Statement, mailed to their home address in January.
+All UC employees will also receive Form W-2, Wage and Tax Statement, online or mailed to their home address in January.

 Yes, you may.
 Please be advised that your receipt of Form 1098-T does not indicate that you are a US person for tax purposes, or that you are entitled to any education-related tax benefits.

 Probably not, since Form 1098-T is specifically a US tax form.
 It is not intended for Canadian tax purposes.
-However, you may receive a Canadian TL11A tax slip from UC.
-Please make sure your UC student record indicates that you are a Canadian citizen, to be included in our mass distribution of TL11A slips scheduled for late February.
+However, you may receive a Canadian TL11A tax form from UC.
+Please make sure your UC student record indicates that you are a Canadian citizen, to be included in our mass distribution of TL11A forms scheduled for March.
 Contact our One Stop Center if you need to inquire about your citizenship indicator.
-You may also obtain a TL11A slip upon request to firstname.lastname@example.org.
+You may also obtain a TL11A form upon request to firstname.lastname@example.org.
 Please include your full name, mailing address and UCID number.